-So, these things are approach and over travel; at this moment, for this problem we have stated that you can ignore it.
-So, therefore, we need not bother about what is approach and over travel and let us quickly find out what should be the value and machining time for one pass.
+So, these things are approach and over travel.
+At this moment for this problem we have stated that you can ignore it.
+So, therefore we need not bother about what is approach and over travel and let us quickly find out what should be the value and machining time for one pass so that means first of all what is the length of the job?
+Say the length of the job is L. If this is L we are covering it by the feed motion.

-So; that means, first of all what is the length of the job say the length of the job is L; if this is L we are covering it by the feed motion; the feed motion is 0.2 millimetres per revolution of the job.
+The feed motion is 0.2 millimetres per revolution of the job.
 So, per revolution we are eating away 0.2 millimetres.
-So, how many revolutions would we need in order to eat away L?
-L divided by S 0, where S 0 is the feed in millimetres per revolution.
-And therefore, this must be the number of revolutions that we have in order to cover the full job.
+So, how many revolutions would we need in order to eat away L, L divided by S_0 where S_0 is the feed in millimetres per revolution and therefore this must be the number of revolutions that we have in order to cover the full job.
 If these many revolutions are required how many minutes would be required for that?
-Definitely divided by N; since N is the number of revolutions per minute.

-So, this should be the answer to our question; now what are these calculations?
-N might not be given; if N is not given we have to find out the value of N from this calculation.
-And if you remember pi D N by 1000 is equal to the cutting velocity; so that might come in handy.
+Definitely divided by N, since N is the number of revolutions per minute.
+So, this should be the answer to our question.
+Now what are these calculations?
+N might not be given, if N is not given we have to find out the value of N from this calculation and if you remember $\pi DN/1000$ is equal to the cutting velocity.
+So, that might come in handy.
+So, first of all.
+So, if V is given in that case we can find out N from V, $\pi DN/1000 = V$.

-So, first of all just a moment; let me remove all the written material, so if V is given in that case we can find out N from V pi.
-D N by 1000 is equal to V and just by shifting terms from this side to that side numerator to denominator etcetera we can find out M.

-So, I am not working it out simply if you replace and you will get it; what is this expression then?
-This expression says that if there are more number of passes, I mean number of passes more than 1; in that case how to find out the machining time.
-I leave this to you to find out how it works; I will just mention just see this D 1 and D 2, they are the initial and final diameters and t is the depth of cut.
+And just by shifting terms from this side to that side numerator to denominator etcetera we can find out N. So, I am not working it out, simply if you replace N, you will get it.
+What is this expression then?
+This expression says that if there are more number of passes I mean number of passes more than 1 in that case how to find out the machining time?
+I leave this to you to find out how it works.

+I will just mention just see this D_1 and D_2 they are the initial and final diameters and t is the depth of cut.
 So, quickly you can find out how many number of passes you require and other than that I mean divided by 2.
-So, that will give you the number of the depth of cut and from there you can easily find out how many passes you require; I am leaving this to you, I am sure you can work this out.
-So, with this one let us try to find out whether we can do it; what is the length of the job?
-It is 200 millimetres just let me clear the board.
+So, that will give you the number of the depth of cut and from there you can easily find out how many passes you require.
+I am leaving this to you.
+I am sure you can work this out.
+So, with this one let us try to find out whether we can do it.
+What is the length of the job?
+It is 200 millimetres we have.

-200 millimetres we have let us divide it by the feed that is 0.2 and then let us further divide it by the RPM that is 100.
+Let us divide it by the feed that is 0.2 and let us further divide it by the RPM that is 100.
 So, this cancels out 2 divided by 0.2 and it comes out to be 10 minutes.